What’s A Common Adaptation To Cardiovascular Training That You’re Missing Out On

 The adaptation process takes time.
 Your cardiovascular system doesn't change overnight — it adapts over weeks and months of consistent training.

 One of the biggest mistakes is going too hard too often.
-Now, high-intensity workouts are valuable, but they also require more recovery.
-If you're training at max intensity every session, you'll never give your body the chance to adapt.
+High-intensity workouts are valuable, but they also require more recovery.
+But if you're training at max intensity every session, you'll never give your body the chance to adapt.
 You'll just accumulate fatigue and increase your injury risk.

 The fix: build a base with moderate-intensity work before adding high-intensity sessions.
 Your cardiovascular system needs that foundation.